cantikapf/IR-study-companion/_chapters/022-introduction-to-security-studies/040-constructivism-others.md

 title: Constructivism And Other Approach In Security Studies
 slug: constructivism-others
 abstract: This chapter will explain the constructivist approach to security studies and also other's approaches.
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---

 # Contructivism

-Constructivism is an influential theoretical approach in international relations that emerged in the 1980s and 1990s.
+Constructivism is an influential theoretical approach in **international relations** that emerged in the 1980s and 1990s.
 Drawing on sociological insights, constructivism emphasizes the social construction of the world through ongoing processes of interaction between agents and structures.
 It asserts that international politics is shaped not just by material factors, but also socially constructed norms, identities, and ideas.

 At the core of constructivism is the premise that agents (e.g. states, leaders, communities) and structures (e.g. international systems and institutions) constitute one another through their interactions.
 Agents make decisions and take actions based on intersubjective meanings, collective knowledge, and social norms, not just material calculations.
 Meanwhile, structures like international law and organizations are created by states and shape state interests and behavior.

 Constructivism stands in contrast to rationalist international relations theories like neorealism that focus primarily on the distribution of material capabilities.
 Instead, constructivism highlights the central role of ideational factors, shared knowledge, and social relationships in world politics.
-It provides a sociological lens to examine how interests and identities are produced, how norms emerge and evolve, and how security and power are socially constructed over time.
+It provides a sociological lens to examine how interests and identities are produced, how norms emerge and evolve, and how **security** and power are socially constructed over time.

 ## Core Tenets